 The key consideration for tenant improvement is the added responsibilities and increased upfront costs.

-Many medium and large corporations are well equipped to handle the added responsibility and have established credit lines to take care of the upfront costs.
+Many medium and large corporations are well-equipped to handle the added responsibility and have established credit lines to take care of the upfront costs.

 Another issue is that the time required for the general contractor is not excluded from the lease.
 Hence, the tenant is essentially paying rent for construction time as well.
 Also, if there are any cost or time overruns by the contractor, the tenant will need to deal with it.

-Overall this method comes with added upfront costs and also the tenant will have to manage and oversee the construction, but it offers the tenant almost infinite possibility, within regulations, to outfit the commercial space to suit any business needs.
+Overall this method comes with added upfront costs and also the tenant will have to manage and oversee the construction, but it offers the tenant almost infinite possibilities, within regulations, to outfit the commercial space to suit any business needs.
 This is common for many national chains and large corporations, but may also be necessary if the landlord does not have the means or the time necessary to offer turnkey build-out.